mlabuda2/nf-tower-docs/docs/launch/launchpad.md

 ## Overview

 **Launchpad** makes it easy for any workspace user to launch a pre-configured pipeline.
+Use the **Sort by:** drop-down to sort pipelines, either by name or most-recently updated.

+The list layout is the default Launchpad view.
+Use the toggle next to the Add pipeline button to switch between the list and tile views.
+Both views display the compute environment of each pipeline for easy reference.

 ![](../_images/overview_image.png)

 A pipeline is a repository containing a Nextflow workflow, a compute environment, and pipeline parameters.

+As of Tower 23.1, the following Launchpad changes are available:

 ### Pipeline Parameters Form